 - One of the worst consequences of hard water is that the calcium deposits can eventually accumulate to such a degree that they block the plumbing in your home.
 The backed-up pipes can be a nightmare to get repaired or replaced.

-Can You Use Bottled Water in a Coffeemaker?
+Can You Use Bottled Water in my Coffeemaker?

 As you budget for a water softener, you might decide to use bottled water for your coffeemaker instead.